thepokenik/thepokenik/README.md

 <kbd>  <img src="https://raw.githubusercontent.com/thepokenik/thepokenik/main/banner.png"> </kbd>

+---

-Welcome to my GitHub profile!
+**Welcome to my GitHub profile!**

-<p>I'm Nikolas Melo, a software developer passionate about Data Science, Computer Vision, and Artificial Intelligence.</p>
+Hi, I'm Nikolas Melo.
+As a Full-stack Developer, I bring practical experience and deep knowledge in various technologies.
+My expertise includes Python, applied to Computer Vision and AI, and backend development using Django.
+On the frontend side, I specialize in HTML, CSS, React, and Tailwind I am passionate about leveraging these skills to create innovative solutions and continuously learning in this dynamic field.

+---

 ### 🧰 Tools and Technologies